resun-c/django-auth0-engine/README.md

 See the [SessionAuthMiddleware](docs/reference/md/middleware.md#class-headerauthmiddleware) documentation for details.

 You can use both of these middleware in the same project, and they're compatible with Django's built-in authentication middleware.

-## Setting User Database Backend
+### 3.4 Setting User Database Backend

 To integrate a database for users, assign a custom database backend class to the `USER_DB_BACKEND` attribute in settings.
 Then you can access the user's database record through the `User.db` property directly from your code.

 ```
-USER_DB_BACKEND = UserDB			# UserDB is a class with database control
+USER_DB_BACKEND = UserDB			# UserDB is a class with database
+									# control
 ```

-See the [User Database](#user-database) section for more details.
+See the [User Database Backend](#user-database) section bellow for more details.

-# Usage
+## 4. Usage

 Django Auth0 Engine provides a comprehensive set of tools for managing user authentication, authorization, and resource management within your Django application.
 The `AuthEngine` class facilitates user authentication and user registration.
 The `ManagementEngine` aims at resource management.

-## Authentication

-### 1. Signing up:
+### 4.1.
+Signing up:

 The `AuthEngine.signup()` method helps you register users with Auth0 application.
-To use it, simply provide a Django `HttpRequest` object, the user's email address, password, and any other information needed by your specific Auth0 setup (see the [AuthEngine.signup()](docs/reference/md/auth_engine.md#authenginesignuprequest-email-password-connection-username-user_metadata-given_name-family_name-name-nickname-picture-signin-keep_signed_in) documentation for more details).
+To use it, simply provide a Django HttpRequest object, the user's email address, password, and any other information needed by your specific Auth0 setup (see the [AuthEngine.signup()](docs/reference/md/auth_engine.md#authenginesignuprequest-email-password-connection-username-user_metadata-given_name-family_name-name-nickname-picture-signin-keep_signed_in) documentation for more details).

-Upon successful signup, it sets the session cookie in the request object and returns a `User` object.
+Upon successful sign up, it sets the session cookie in the request object and returns a `User` object.
 Otherwise, an `AuthEngineError` object with error information is returned; the request session is unchanged.
 A verification mail is also sent to the email address.

 Example: